rpo19/coinscraper/Readme.md

 This is a project for the master course Data Technology for Università di Milano Bicocca.

+The goal of this project is to obtain streaming data and analyse them in real-time setting up a scalable system.
+Two different types of data are collected and analyzed in the project:
+- bitcoin prices
+- tweets

 This Readme's aim is to provide enough information to configure and start the project.

 For more about the project look at: